JeffFessler/LinearMapsAA.jl/README.md

 and as a proof of principle.
-A single `setindex!` call is reasonably fast, but multiple calls add layers of complexity that are likely to quickly slow things down.
+A single `setindex!` call is reasonably fast, but multiple calls add layers of complexity that are likely to slow things down.
 In particular, trying to do something like the Gram-Schmidt procedure "in place" with an `AbstractArray` would be insane.
-In fact, `LinearAlgebra.qr!` only works with `StridedMatrix` not a general `AbstractMatrix`.
+In fact, `LinearAlgebra.qr!` works only with a `StridedMatrix` not a general `AbstractMatrix`.

 ## Credits